-Our new school covers two stages of the British curriculum the Early Years and Key Stage 1.
+Our new school covers two stages of the British curriculum the Infant Key Stage 1.
 Three themes form the foundations of all our children’s learning.
 Children make the optimum progress when they are happy, feeling safe and confident.
 We aim to give our children a really good start to their school life.

-The BIS Infant Primary campus, in 7a Uzicka str. is exceptionally suitable for the students, given its closed off environment with a large outdoor space.
+The BIS Infant Primary campus, in 8 Vlastimira Zupana str. is exceptionally suitable for the students, given its closed off environment with a large outdoor space.
 The size of the playground allows for many outdoor activities such as football, basketball, climbing frame, swings, seesaws and two pergolas for rest and/or group activities.
 Students can enjoy on-site swimming lessons with a professional swimming instructor.

 The students have lots of fun in the Foundation Stage and at the same time receive a good balance of learning and development.
 They are taught how to become more independent.
 Children then move into Year 1 motivated to learn and feeling confident.

 The curriculum, based on the British National Curriculum, is delivered mainly through themes in the earlier years.
-Learning within the Early Years department is explorative, playful and hands on.
+Learning within the Infant Key Stage 1 department is explorative, playful and hands on.
 During the day the students experience a range of learning approaches: teacher led learning, play based learning activities and free play.

 They also make most progress in Maths and Literacy when they have established a good level of attainment in their communication skills.
 Physical development is an essential part of brain development and preparing the foundations for children’s writing skills.

-In the Early Years (comprising the Foundation and Reception classes – ages 3-5), learning experiences are based on structured play, with language development being an essential component of all activities.
+In the Foundation and Reception classes – ages 3-5, learning experiences are based on structured play, with language development being an essential component of all activities.

-Literacy in the Early Years involves activities such as:
+Literacy in the Foundation and Reception involves activities such as:

 A positive attitude toward Mathematics and a strong foundation for Mathematics learning begin in early childhood.
 These good beginnings reflect all the characteristics of good early childhood.